axonivy-market/portal/Documentation/PortalUserGuide/source/full-statistic-list/index.rst

 :ref:`dashboard`).
 If you need a deeper insight in what is going on, the :guilabel:`Full Statistics` page provides you with the perfect toolset.
 You can consume statistics and charts here at one glance and have the chance to setup your own statistics.
-You can reach the page by using the |statistics-icon|
-**Statistics** link in the Axon.ivy Portal menu or by using the **Show all charts** quick link in the statistics section of your dashboard.
+You can reach the page by using the **Statistics** link in the Axon.ivy Portal menu or by using the **Show all charts** quick link in the statistics section of your dashboard.